Antler Coral Table Lamp

 These lamps are generally attributed to the famous Belgium artist Willy Daro, who was the owner and creator of Les Nouveaux Ateliers Willy Daro SPRL, in Brussels, Belgium.

-In the beginning of the 1970s almost every lamp-company produced lamps in this style.
+In the seventies almost every lamp-company produced lamps in this style.
 Often made in Italy, France and Belgium.

 Below are 100% genuine Willy Daro lamps, the pictures were taken from his sons website a couple of years ago.
 The website no longer exists.
 The company itself ended business in 1987.